 Swedish flying Jacob casserole, hello 70s anyone?
 If you love chicken, curry, and a little bit of heat, you’ll love this dish.
-I have updated this recipe with some additional modern spices.

 Good side dishes to accommodate this recipe are rice and why not, my pickled pressed cucumber.